Cuz I Love You: Promotion

 Lizzo announced the album in January 2019, and on February 13, shared the album's cover art, on which she appears nude.
 Paper called the cover a "stunning glow-up, and a transformation for Lizzo", going on to say that "Fat, and especially fat and Black bodies are rarely treated with such care by photographers, let alone on album covers that will sit on Target and Walmart shelves."

-The album was supported by two concert tours: Cuz I Love You Tour (2019) and Cuz I Love You Too Tour (2019-2020).
+The album was supported by two concert tours: Cuz I Love You Tour (2019) and Cuz I Love You Too Tour (2019–2020).

 Singles

 "Juice" was released as the lead single from the record on January 4, 2019.
 The single became Lizzo's first commercial hit, entering component R&B charts in the United States, while also reaching the top twenty in Scotland.
 The single was promoted with Lizzo's debut television performance on The Ellen DeGeneres Show, and a later performance on The Tonight Show Starring Jimmy Fallon.

-"Tempo", featuring American rap artist Missy Elliott was released as a single on July 26, 2019.
+"Tempo" featuring Missy Elliott was released as a promotional single on July 26, 2019.
 The song also was given a music video that premiered on YouTube the same date.

 "Cuz I Love You", originally released as a promotional single on February 14, 2019, the song also was given a music video that premiered on YouTube the same date.
-Later, the song as released as a single to Top 40 radio on January 28, 2020.
+Later, the song was released as a single to contemporary hit radio on January 28, 2020.